Table of Contents

 API Usage

-How we calculate each hash
+How do we calculate each hash?

-At Transifex we use some special techniques to parse and compile JSON files.
+At Transifex, we use some special techniques to parse and compile JSON files.
 These techniques, unfortunately, lead to special treatment of a string's respective key.
 For example, if we were to use a 'flat' JSON file such as this:

 # Simple JSON